Stay up to date with the 2020 AMH Book or Online

 - updated information on the risk of breast cancer with HRT and a new dose of famciclovir for shingles

 - new combination monographs for antiretroviral fixed-dose combination products

-- inhaled fluticasone-seperate monographs for fluticasone propionate and the more potent fluticasone furoate
+- inhaled fluticasone -- separate monographs for fluticasone propionate and the more potent fluticasone furoate

 Do you use our tables?
-By request, the list of tables for each chapter is expanded in the menu on the left-hand of your screen.
+By request, in AMH Online the list of tables for each chapter is expanded in the menu on the left-hand side of your screen.

 AMH Aged Care Companion Online - April 2019 release

 The AMH Aged Care Companion is our trusted, practical reference for doctors, nurses and pharmacists who work with older people.

 With every update, there are many changes to ensure the information remains current and relevant to the use of medicines in older people.

 Changes in the April 2019 online release that may be of interest include updated information on atrial fibrillation, gout, herpes zoster (shingles), immunisation, open-angle glaucoma, osteoporosis, Parkinson’s disease, perianal conditions and caring for ageing skin